GOID1989/zbx-adaptec-raid/README.md

 ## Prerequisites:
  - Adaptec Storage Manager CLI Tools (Windows and Linux)
  - Add UserParameter to zabbix-agent config
+ - Smartmon tool on linux if you wish to monitor the smart values of the drives

 **ToDO:**
  - [X] Temperature monitoring